lyteword/chspurgeon-tod/volume-4/psalm-97.md

 "Then pray, sir, excuse me, but do not you think you may trust him to govern it quite as well as long as you live?"

-To this question Whitelock had nothing to reply; but turning about, soon fell fast asleep, till he was summoned to embark.— *G.S.
-Bowes, in "Illustrative Gatherings."* 1862.
+To this question Whitelock had nothing to reply; but turning about, soon fell fast asleep, till he was summoned to embark.— *G. S. Bowes, in "Illustrative Gatherings."* 1862.

 **Verse 2.** *Clouds and darkness are round about him.* The figurative language in the poetical parts of the Old Testament is frequently taken from the historical books, and refers to the facts therein recorded: thus the appearances of God to the saints and patriarchs in old times is the origin of the figure in our text.
 If you look at the history of these appearances, you will find they were all accompanied with clouds and darkness.
 The cloud of the Lord went before the children of Israel when they departed from the land of bondage.
 This cloud had a dark and bright side, and was a symbol of the divine presence.
 Thus it preceded the people in all their marches, as a pillar of fire by night, and of a cloud by day.
 When Solomon dedicated the temple, the glory of the Lord filled the house, and the priest could not enter into the house of the Lord, because the glory of the Lord filled the house.
 When God descended upon Mount Sinai, "there were thunders and lightnings, and a thick cloud upon the mount, and the voice of the trumpet exceeding loud.
 And Mount Sinai was altogether on a smoke, because the Lord descended upon it in fire; and the smoke thereof ascended as the smoke of a furnace, and the whole mount quaked greatly.
 And the Lord came down upon Mount Sinai, upon the top of the mount" (Ex 19:16,18,20).
 When our Saviour was transfigured before three of his disciples, "a bright cloud overshadowed them", from which proceeded the voice of the Father, saying, "This is my beloved Son, in whom I am well pleased; hear ye him."
 And Peter, who was present there, afterwards referring to the fact, says that the voice proceeded "from the excellent glory."
 Thus, in all the symbols of the divine presence, there was a mixture of splendour with darkness and obscurity.
 So it is in the operations of Providence: in a moral and figurative sense, we may say that clouds and darkness surround all the operations of divine power and wisdom.
 Clouds are emblems of obscurity; darkness, of distress.
 The works of God's providence are often obscure and productive of distress to mankind, though righteousness and judgment are the habitation of his throne.— *Robert Hall.*